 After all, the job requires so much work, like marketing your vacancies, drafting a suitable contract to avoid liability issues, tending to repairs, and resolving tenant complaints.
 Considering the time and money requirement, determining if real estate is still worth the hype would be wise.

-This article answers the burning question, are real estate investments still a safe hedge against inflation in 2023?
+This article answers the burning question, are real estate investments still a safe hedge against inflation?
 So if you’d like expert guidance on the subject, stick around until the end.

-Are Real Estate Investments Still a Safe Hedge Against Inflation in 2023?
+Are Real Estate Investments Still a Safe Hedge Against Inflation?

 Inflation has been a cause for concern for many investors since early 2020.
 First, the COVID-19 pandemic ground the economy to a halt causing a ripple effect that saw the world facing the worst price hikes in nearly 40 years.
 As of January 2023, the American Consumer Price Index stood at 6.4%, and while that’s lower than last year’s value, it’s still relatively high.